adambard/learnxinyminutes-docs/asymptotic-notation.html.markdown

 `f(n)` is Ω(g(n)), if for any real constant c (c > 0), `f(n)` is >= `c g(n)` for every input size n (n > 0).

 Feel free to head over to additional resources for examples on this.
-Big-Oh is the primary notation used for general algorithm time complexity.
+Big-O is the primary notation used for general algorithm time complexity.

 ### Ending Notes